Unified.to

 March 9, 2026

 Data integration has traditionally relied on ETL pipelines to move data between systems.
-These pipelines extract data from a source, transform it, and load it into a warehouse or database where applications can query it.
+These pipelines extract data from a source, transform it, and load it into a warehouse or database where it can be queried and analyzed.

-But as SaaS products and AI systems increasingly rely on live operational data, many teams are shifting toward real-time data pipelines that deliver updates as they occur rather than hours later.
+But as modern applications and AI systems increasingly depend on live operational data, many teams are shifting toward real-time data pipelines that deliver updates as they occur rather than hours later.

-Understanding the difference between ETL pipelines and real-time data pipelines is critical when designing modern integration infrastructure.
-Each approach solves a different class of problems, and the wrong architecture can introduce latency, operational complexity, and data freshness issues.
+Understanding the difference between ETL pipelines and real-time data pipelines is critical when designing modern data architecture.
+Each approach solves a different class of problems, and the wrong choice can introduce latency, operational complexity, and data freshness issues.

-This guide explains how traditional ETL platforms work, how modern pipelines evolved, and when real-time architectures provide a better foundation for SaaS integrations.
+This guide explains how traditional ETL systems work, how modern pipelines evolved, and when real-time architectures provide a better foundation for application development.

 What ETL Is